 There is no minimum capital needed for trend following.
 There is no magic number.
 There are many factors related to starting capital not the least of which is your own personal discipline and ability to stick with a system.
 Immediately question anyone who promises you a magic number of how much you need to win.
 No one can guarantee you profits.
-A top trend follower was asked how you need to trade.
+A top trend follower was asked, “How much do you need to trade?”
 He responded:

 “I’d ask a trader who thinks he needs a certain amount before he can trade exactly what amount he would need to stop trading.”

-- Trading equities through LEAPs® options & ETFs are viable options for trend trading.
+- Trading equities through LEAPs® options & ETFs are for trend following too.

-- FX, currency and commodities markets can all be traded with ETFs.
+- FX, currency and commodities markets can all be traded with leveraged ETFs.

-- Read The Complete TurtleTrader.
-Ultimately, it’s your passion to win and your self-discipline to stick with it that makes a difference.
-Starting capital has little impact on your long-term success.
+- Read my book TurtleTrader.
+Your passion to win and your self-discipline to stick with it will make the difference.

-If you don’t have enough confidence or capital to start trading, learn how to trade successfully by spending some time each day performing paper trade analysis.
-Armed with paper instead of your hard earned money, you can learn the rules and hold off actually trading until your bankroll is sufficient.
+- If you don’t have enough confidence to start trading you can learn how to trade successfully by spending some time each day performing a paper trade analysis.
+Armed with paper instead of your hard earned money you can learn the rules and hold off actually trading until your bankroll is sufficient.
 This is a sensible alternative to wasting money on sub-par trading systems or worse, trading with no system at all.
-Go to school.

 Bottom line, trading is risky.
 You can win and can you lose.
 However, trading is a zero-sum game.
 The winners take from the losers.
 A solid plan is the first step toward winning from the mistakes of the losers.